-Our country's government agencies (organizations) may use the Directorate-General of Personnel Administration's government agency code.
+Government agencies (organizations) of R.O.C. may use the Directorate-General of Personnel Administration, Executive Yuan's government agency code.
 The RA must attempt to obtain the Applicant's date of incorporation, registration, or formation, or the identifier for the legislative act that created the Government Entity.
 In circumstances where this information is not available, the RA must enter appropriate language to indicate that the Subject is a Government Entity.